hcli007/SNN_pipeline/README.md

 ```
 ### Step 3: Constructing a species overall collinear network
 Run the Synetbuild module

 `synetbuild -i your_path/species_list -d  your_pep_bed_path -o your_output_path`

 You can input some additional options to adjust the parameters for building the network

 `synetbuild -i your_path/species_list -d  your_pep_bed_path -o your_output_path -k 5 -s 5 -m 10 -p 4 -D -T`

 If you enter the above parameters, a collinear network will be constructed with the top **5** results **hit** by blastp, Minimum **5** of **Anchors** for a synteny block, and Maximum **10** of Genes allowed as the **GAP** between Anchors as parameters, and **10** threads will be used for blastp.
-Inputting` - D` will run MCScanX's duplicate_gene_classifier module, and inputting` - T `will run the detectability collineear_tandem_arrays module, which can help you better search for tandem genes.
+Inputting` -D` will run MCScanX's duplicate_gene_classifier module, and inputting` -T `will run the detectability collineear_tandem_arrays module, which can help you better search for tandem genes.
 Detailed help information can be viewed through `synetbuild -h`

 After the step is executed, you will receive a **SynNet** file, which is the total network file and will be used for subsequent analysis

 ### Step 4: Extract the networks that interest you
-Take the network obtained in the previous step as input for `- n`, input the protein model file `- m`, and you will get a network composed of nodes hit by the model
+Take the **SynNet** file obtained in the previous step as input for `-n`, input the protein model file `-m`, and you will get a network composed of nodes hit by the model

 `synetfind -i your_path/species_list -m your_path/hmm_file -d your_pep_bed_path -n your_path/SynNet_file -o your_output_path`

-You can input the threshold of E-value through `- E` to make the search conditions more stringent or relaxed (default is 0.001).
+You can input the threshold of E-value through `-E` to make the search conditions more stringent or relaxed (default is 0.001).

 `synetfind -i your_path/species_list -m your_path/hmm_file -d your_pep_bed_path -n your_path/SynNet_file -o your_output_path -E 0.01`

 Detailed help information can be viewed through `subnetwork -h`

-After the step is executed, you will receive a **cleaned-network** file, this is a two column file composed of nodes hit by the model
+After the step is executed, you will receive a **cleaned-network** file, this is a two column file composed of nodes hit by the model.

 ### Step 5: Create a synteny neighborhood network
 Before creating SNN, you need to format the syn network files.

 `synetprefix -n your_path/SynNet_file -o your_output_path`

 After running the previous module, you will receive a **prefix file**.

 Create an SNN using the following command

 `synetcontext -i your_path/species_list -e your_path/cleaned-network_file -n your_path/SynNet_f_file -N your_path/prefix_file -d your_pep_bed_path -o your_output_path -S 10 --block_stat --KEGG`

 Or provide a custom node ID list

 `synetcontext -i your_path/species_list -I your_path/ID_list_file -n your_path/SynNet_f_file -N your_path/prefix_file -d your_pep_bed_path -o your_output_path -S 10 --block_stat --KEGG`
 Enter the maximum range of flanking genes you want to search for in `- S`.

 if you input `--block_stat` , module will statistically analyze the blocks that make up SNN.

 ```
 	Malus x domestica	Prunus persica	Arabidopsis thaliana	Arabidopsis lyrata	Amborella trichopoda Malus x domestica	26.037037037037038	29.246376811594203	15.6	15.773584905660377	10.45